-- The coronavirus crisis hit the developed economies during a phase of historically low productivity growth (GCEE Annual Report 2019 items 157 ff.; GCEE Annual Report 2020 items 88 ff.).
-Due to the stabilisation measures introduced in Germany last year, the number of people in employment and the volume of work initially decreased at a slower rate than gross value added, □ GLOSSARY which meant that labour productivity declined for a time.
-Although this decline was only temporary, \(\simega\) CHART 100 the pandemic could still have a number of permanent effects on the structure of the economy and on productivity growth.
+- The coronavirus crisis hit the developed economies during a phase of 382. historically low productivity growth (GCEE Annual Report 2019 items 157 ff.; GCEE Annual Report 2020 items 88 ff.).
+Due to the stabilisation measures introduced in Germany last year, the number of people in employment and the volume of work initially decreased at a slower rate than gross value added, SI GLOSSARY which meant that labour productivity declined for a time.
+Although this decline was only temporary, $\supseteq$ CHART 100 the pandemic could still have a number of permanent effects on the structure of the economy and on productivity growth.
 In its role as National Productivity Board, this year the German Council of Economic Experts has analysed the short and medium-term effects on productivity growth of the coronavirus crisis and of the mitigation measures implemented in response.
-The reallocation > BACKGROUND INFO 10 of production factors \(\sigma\) GLOSSARY such as labour and capital plays an important role here, i.e. the change in the distribution of production factors within and between economic sectors. > ITEM 387 Positive impetus for future productivity growth is expected to come from data-driven value creation, which is likely to have received a boost from advances in digitalisation achieved during the coronavirus crisis. ≥ ITEM 438 - The recession triggered by the coronavirus crisis is unlike previous recessions.

-ITEM 538 The reallocation of production factors from firms and economic sectors that are negatively impacted by these changes to those that are able to benefit from them is a significant factor for macroeconomic productivity growth.

-ITEM 387 This process is largely driven by new business formation

-GLOSSARY and closures, and by the growth of existing firms.
+The reallocation > BACKGROUND INFO 10 of production factors > GLOSSARY such as labour and capital plays an important role here, i.e. the change in the distribution of production factors within and between economic sectors.
+JITEM 387 Positive impetus for future productivity growth is expected to come from data-driven value creation, which is likely to have received a boost from advances in digitalisation achieved during the coronavirus crisis. ↘ ITEM 438 - 383.
+The recession triggered by the coronavirus crisis is unlike previous recessions. >> BOX 5 >> ITEMS 197 FF.
+There were unexpected simultaneous shocks to supply and demand resulting from factors such as supply chain disruptions and government-mandated business shutdowns on the one side, and pandemicrelated changes to consumer behaviour and loss of income on the other.
+These shocks affected different sectors of the economy to varying degrees (Gourinchas et al., 2020). >> ITEM 388 While real-term gross value added fell by a total of some 4.9 % in 2020 compared with 2019, the decline was far greater in sectors such as hospitality (down by more than 40 %) and for other service providers (down by more than 10 %).
+Retail/wholesale and construction actually grew slightly.
+A similarly mixed picture across different economic sectors was also seen in other countries (Conseil National de Productivité, 2021; David, 2021). - 384.
+The coronavirus pandemic could have permanent effects as a result of lasting changes in consumer behaviour, changed hygiene standards, new production technologies introduced during the pandemic and a reassessment of risk in supply chains.
+Like these changes, the structural change brought about by the digital transformation and the need for carbon-neutral energy sources will affect individual firms and economic sectors differently.
+SITEM 538 The reallocation of production factors from firms and economic sectors that are negatively impacted by these changes to those that are able to benefit from them is a significant factor for macroeconomic productivity growth.
+SITEM 387 This process is largely driven by new business formation SICONSARY and closures, and by the growth of existing firms.
 During the pandemic, however, the reallocation rate was dampened.
 There was a decrease in the number of business